Spin-orbital entanglement in Cr$^{3+}$-doped glasses: Theoretical framework

 while the second Racah parameter $C$ is obtained by varying it in the interaction matrix \cite{SuganoBook} \begin{widetext}

 \end{widetext} until the lowest eigenvalue coincides with the observed energy $E({\rm ^2E})$.
+In order to have a guest value for $C$, we use the Auxiliary Tanabe-Sugano diagram\cite{Garcia2023}, suitable to estimate the crystal field strength and both Racah parameters.
 When the $\rm ^2E$ and $\rm ^2T_1$ states interact with the $\rm ^4T_1$ state through the spin-orbit coupling, the optical band $\rm {^4T_1}\leftarrow{^4A_2}$ exhibits one or two interference dips.
-This interference is frequently observed in $d^3$ chromium and $3d^8$ nickel ions \cite{Lempicki1980,Bussiere2003,Villain2010,Maalej2016}, and can be used to estimate an effective spin-orbit coupling constant.
-Following the framework developed by Neuhauser et al. \cite{Neuhauser2000} and Bussi\`ere et al. \cite{Bussiere2003}, the one-electron spin-orbit coupling constant \cite{Maalej2016}, $\xi_{3d}=\sqrt{5/6}\gamma_1$, is obtained by fitting the parameters $\gamma_1$, $\gamma_2$, $\Gamma_0$, $\Gamma_1$ and $\Gamma_2$ of the line shape function $\sigma(\omega)$
+This interference is frequently observed in $\rm d^3$ chromium and $\rm 3d^8$ nickel ions \cite{Lempicki1980,Bussiere2003,Villain2010,Maalej2016}, and can be used to estimate an effective spin-orbit coupling constant.
+Following the framework developed by Neuhauser et al. \cite{Neuhauser2000} and Bussi\`ere et al. \cite{Bussiere2003}, the one-electron spin-orbit coupling constant \cite{Maalej2016}, $\xi_{\rm 3d}=\sqrt{5/6}\gamma_1$, is obtained by fitting the parameters $\gamma_1$, $\gamma_2$, $\Gamma_0$, $\Gamma_1$ and $\Gamma_2$ of the line shape function $\sigma(\omega)$

 to the exprimental optical absorption spectrum.
 This is achieved by minimizing the integral